-There are many reasons you might be looking for a non-hormonal birth control alternative to the pill.
+There are several non-hormonal birth control options and alternatives to the pill.
 Perhaps you, like many women, are experiencing symptoms associated with the pill like depression, nausea, low sex drive or headaches.
-Or perhaps you’ve got a sneaking suspicion that your adrenal and thyroid issues may be linked to the pill.
+Or perhaps you've got a sneaking suspicion that your adrenal and thyroid issues may be linked to the pill.

 Or maybe you were given the pill to treat symptoms.
 Like more than half of women prescribed the pill, you may have been given it for a symptom you once brought to your doctor's attention.

 These days we see doctors recommending the pill for just about every female health concern—PCOS, acne, heavy or painful periods, and many more.

 The pill does not fix your hormone imbalance.

 Which means it won't fix your periods.
 It won't fix your acne.
 And odds are that if you have found yourself reading this article…you already knew this or had a feeling it was true.